srfi-explorations/r7rs-srfi/README.md

 The test file needs to be named N.scm.

 If you want to test your SRFI locally before the test is in git, run `make srfi-test`.
-Then put your test into srfi-tests/N.scm and run `chibi-scheme convert.scm` inside the srfi-test directory.
+Then put your test into srfi-tests/N.scm, all-srfis list in convert.scm and run `chibi-scheme convert.scm` inside the srfi-test directory.

 ## Adding support for new implementation